leehyosung/fota/README.md

 - Apply TLSv1.3
 - Handle certificate / private key files securely
 - Handle private key passphrase securely
+- Validate any input (for device / server)
+- Hide any exception information in output of server

 ## About Certificates